The new buzzwords in legal marketing are “corporate journalism.”

 This term was made famous by the latest findings of the Greentarget/ALM/Zeughauser’s 2014 State of Digital & Content Marketing Survey and is defined as “a practice that combines an organization’s market intelligence and subject matter expertise with the credibility and narrative techniques of professional journalism.”

 The challenges for law firms attempting to engage in corporate journalism are obvious: First, law firms generally aren’t very good at investing in market intelligence; And second, the majority of large law firm lawyers don’t know how to write like journalists.
-Each of of these problems strike at the core of what corporate journalism is, yet there is an even bigger problem, which I will call the corporate journalism dilemma.
+Each of these problems strikes at the core of what corporate journalism is, yet there is an even bigger problem, which I will call the corporate journalism dilemma.

-Let me describe it this way: At law firms you hopefully have three types of practices: Those that are growing; Those that are stagnant; And those that are on the decline.
+Let me describe it this way: At law firms, you hopefully have three types of practices: Those that are growing; Those that are stagnant; And those that are on the decline.
 Which of these is most in need of corporate journalism?
 The answer might surprise you.
 Investing time and resources into content online makes sense with growing practices.
 Unless there is real potential for growth, the time and money expended by the lawyers and the firm in creating content just won’t be worth it.
 What if the lawyer with the stagnant practice wants to write in his free time?
 Fine, but it can’t be a priority of the firm.

 I’ve written two books on social media & blogging and although I believe that these tools are effective, I don’t believe they are right for every lawyer and every practice area.
 Here is what is happening right now in law firms: